 It’s important for your child to feel comfortable with the care they receive, so during their first appointment, we’ll focus on helping them feel as comfortable as possible.
 Of course, we’ll also look closely for early signs of cavities and gum disease; the sooner these oral health issues are identified and treated, the easier they ultimately are to treat.
 This initial appointment is also a chance for us to take note of potential developmental issues that might need to be addressed later in life.

 A dental sealant is a thin, transparent layer of composite resin that is applied to the most vulnerable areas of your child’s smile – specifically, their molars and premolars, which contain many nooks and crannies where plaque, acids, and bacteria could be caught.
-A sealant can be applied in only a few minutes, but it can remain in place for about a decade, serving as a barrier against harmful substances until your child has perfected their brushing and flossing techniques.
+Dental sealants can be applied in only a few minutes, but they can remain in place for about a decade, serving as a barrier against harmful substances until your child has perfected their brushing and flossing techniques.

 Mouthguards are an essential piece of equipment of any athlete, especially if they participate in a high-contact sport such as football.
 These oral appliances protect the teeth and tongue in the event of a collision or accident; they can also potentially lower the severity of a concussion.
 An oral appliance provided by Dr. Howard will be custom-made so that it fits snugly over your child’s teeth; the better the fit, the better protection your little one will enjoy.